paulgturner1981/hotel-test.equalexperts.io/README.md

 Cross-browser/device testing:
 -----------------------------
-Exploratory testing completed in the folowing browsers: Chrome (latest), Firefox (latest), Safari (latest).
+Exploratory testing was completed on the folowing browsers: Chrome (latest), Firefox (latest), Safari (latest).
-As the site does not work correctly below 991px width I decided it was not relevant to spend time testing on devices until this issue was resolved.
-Should that defect be resolved device testing will be required.
+As the site does not work correctly below 991px width (defect raised separately) I decided it was not prudent to spend time testing on devices until this issue was resolved.
+Should that defect be resolved further device testing will then be required.

 Accessibility testing:
 ----------------------